oslomarketsolutions/website/src/pages/en/products/index.md

       stock quotes and more.
   sectionHeader:
     header: Investor portals
-    subHeader: 'Funds, stocks, fixed income and international indices'
+    subHeader: 'Funds, stocks, fixed income, international indices and more'
     text: >-
-      Whether you want a fully hosted and managed web trader, fund savings platform, portfolio reporting or market data information, OMS can help you get there.
+      Whether you want a fully hosted and managed web trader, fund savings platform, portfolio reporting or market data portal, OMS can help you get there.
   serviceIntegrations:
     header: Service integrations
     integrationsLogos: